akhzan/exercises/README.md

 # exercises

-> A exercise test for SIRCLO
+> An exercise test for SIRCLO

 ``` bash
 #Dependency